PaniniB03/strain-gauges/README.md

 ## Code

-Refer to straingaugedaq2.ino for the updated code.
+Refer to straingauge_daq2.ino for most updated code.